Stable Object Placement Planning From Contact Point Robustness: Static Robustness Assessment

 \subsection{Robustness to Toppling}

-The robustness of an object to being pushed over is given by the minimum amount of force required to rotate the object about some axis $\Axis$, defined by the line joining a pair of contact points.
-For an isolated object being pushed, the toppling axis is guaranteed to be an edge of the convex hull of the contact points, since any other axis would require a greater amount of force to rotate the object as the lever arm would be smaller.
-Hence, a convex hull of the contact points is computed via the QuickHull algorithm \cite{barber_quickhull_1996}, whose complexity is $O(n^2)$ in the worst case, to produce a list of axes about which the object could topple.
-The validity of each axis is verified, by making sure that the normal force at every contact point could not oppose toppling about the axis and that gravity would not exert a positive torque about the axis, with
+The robustness of an object to being pushed over is given by the minimum amount of force required to rotate the object about some axis $\Axis$, defined by the line joining a pair of contact points as shown in \cref{fig:toppling_axis}.
+For an isolated object being pushed, the toppling axis is guaranteed to be an edge of the convex hull of the contact points.
+Any other axis would require a greater amount of force to rotate the object because the lever arm would be smaller.
+Hence, the convex hull of the $n$ contact points is computed via the QuickHull algorithm \cite{barber_quickhull_1996}, whose complexity is $O(n^2)$ in the worst case, to produce a list of axes about which the object could topple.

-where $\RForce{i_n}{w}$ is the normal force at the i-th contact point, $\Axis = k_t - k_s$ is the axis joining vertices $k_s$ and $k_t$ of the convex hull, $\Mass\Gravity$ is the weight of the object that is applied at its centre of mass positioned at $\Pos{c}{k_s}{w}$ relative to the start point of the axis vector and expressed in the world frame.
-The robustness of an object to toppling about the $i$-th axis is given by
+Let, $\Pos{c}{k_s}{w}$ be the location of the centre of mass relative to $k_s$ and expressed in the world frame, and $\Mass\Gravity$ be the weight of the object.
+An axis is a \emph{valid} (i.e., possible) toppling axis if each contact point normal exerts a positive torque about the axis, which is verified with